Earth's Infrared Background: A Physics-Based Null Hypothesis for the Global-Scale Subannual Variability of Outgoing Longwave Radiation: Conclusions and Discussion

-To summarize, associated with the annual global mean Outgoing Longwave Radiation (OLR) of 240~W\,m$^{-2}$ are fluctuations with a Standard Deviation (STD) of $26.5$~W\,m$^{-2}$, representing the Earth's Infrared Background (EIB).
-We find that these fluctuations can be described as isotropic, random fluctuations implied by the fluctuation-dissipation theorem, in response to the internal variability of the atmosphere on small spatiotemporal scales and sustained by the Earth's energy balance at the top of the atmosphere.
-In particular, a simple stochastically forced $\epsilon$nergy balance climate model is capable of explaining the observed space/time spectra on subannual time scales.
-The resulting space-time spectrum accounts for the observed total variance, but is differently distributed, allowing one to separate atmospheric variability of interest from the background.
+We define the Earth's Infrared Background (EIB) as isotropic, random fluctuations implied by the fluctuation-dissipation theorem (FDT), in response to internal variability of the atmosphere on small spatiotemporal scales.
+A simple stochastically forced energy balance climate model is capable of explaining the observed space/time spectra on subannual time scales, provided the forcing has scale dependence.
+The resulting (joint) space-time spectrum of the background captures the total observed variance, by construction, and is distributed in space and time according to a red noise process.
+The deviations from this red background reveal some atmospheric variability of interest, including equatorial Kelvin waves waves, midlatitude Rossby waves, monsoonal circulation, and the large-scale meridional circulation.